TheYangKai/VenvManager/README.md

 ---

-lets run it :)
+## lets run it :)

 ![image](https://github.com/user-attachments/assets/e9813d11-511e-4d17-a065-2857392c7847)

 here, if you give it an unvalid Venv name (in this case 'a'), the script will stop and telling you "do you want to create a venv with 'a' name?", and you know what to do.

-here, i gave it a valid Venv tht is exist in my system, and the script now gave me this :
+here, i gave it a valid Venv that is exist in my system, and the script now gave me these Options :

 ![image](https://github.com/user-attachments/assets/7c65f356-8dfb-4299-85b5-d0de41eb2eea)